earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 }
 ~~~

 This trick was instrumental in me getting my lambda integration ported over to terraform, but I'll refrain from focusing on it depth.
-Just remember, if you can't figure out how to configure something in teraform for some reason, one approach is to set it up in the UI first, and use import and show to extract a working config.
+Just remember, if you can't figure out how to configure something in Terraform for some reason, one approach is to set it up in the UI first, and use import and show to extract a working config.

-## AWS ECR Policy Resourse Import
+## AWS ECR Policy Resource Import

 Next up is the ECR Policy.
 First I created it as a blank resource: